COL Crying Out Loud

 Published on 16 June 2025 at 11:58

 And not the cute kind of crying either.
-I’m talking full eyes-glossy, throat-tight, trying-not-to-sniffle-too-loud crying.
-At some point, I vaguely noticed someone hovering.
-It was the barista.
-He looked... concerned.
+I mean full eyes, throat-tight, trying-not-to-sniffle-too-loud crying.

-“Ma'am” he said nicely, “do you want me to call someone?”
+"Ma'am," he said politely, "do you want me to give someone a call?"

-I didn’t even know what to say.
-I just shook my head, waved my hand over the laptop like *this is the problem*, and mumbled, “No, it’s fine.
-I’m just writing.”
+I muttered, "No, it's fine," shook my head, and waved my hand over the laptop as if *this is the problem*.
+I'm merely writing.

-So yeah.
-That’s how I cried into a white chocolate mocha and made a Starbucks employee question whether he should add “emotional support” to his job description.
+So, yes.
+That's how I sobbed into a white chocolate mocha and got a Starbucks employee to wonder if he ought to include "emotional support" in his job description.

 Add comment